luvres/flask/README.md

 ## Flask with uWSGI and Python 3.6
 ### into Alpine OS (66.7MB) in amd64 and armhf too
 ### running on my Raspberry PI
-#### All credits for Christian Gatzlaff in https://github.com/jazzdd86/alpine-flask
 -----

 #### Pull image